-Additionally, the bill specifies that the changes apply to members employed by the Texas Juvenile Justice Department on or after the effective date, with certain provisions for service credit established prior to that date.
-It includes a provision that members who retire before September 1, 2027, will not receive benefits based on pre-effective date service credit.
-The bill mandates the board of trustees of the Employees Retirement System to adopt necessary rules for implementation and requires the Texas Juvenile Justice Department to begin collecting contributions for the supplemental retirement fund for eligible employees.
-The act is set to take effect on September 1, 2025.
+Additionally, the bill establishes that the changes will apply to members employed by the Texas Juvenile Justice Department on or after the effective date, September 1, 2025, and it allows for the recognition of prior service credit for those who were employed in these roles before the effective date.
+However, members who retire before September 1, 2027, will not be eligible for benefits based on this prior service credit.
+The bill mandates the board of trustees of the Employees Retirement System to adopt necessary rules for implementation and requires the Texas Juvenile Justice Department to begin collecting contributions for the law enforcement and custodial officer supplemental retirement fund for eligible employees.

 Statutes affected: Introduced: Government Code 811.001, Government Code 242.009, Government Code 815.505 (Government Code 242, Government Code 815, Government Code 811)